 Although sociable, and originally pack dogs, Scent Hounds are fairly independent and usually become quite attached to their owners at home.
-If left on their own for too long, your Scent Hound might get bored, become destructive or start howling to attract attention.
+If left on their own for too long, your scent hound might get bored, become destructive or start howling to attract attention.
 If trained to accept short periods of solitude from a young age, any Scent Hound should be able to snooze quite happily for a couple of hours away from you in a safe, quiet room.
 Exercise them before you leave so they are toileted and ready to relax, and hide a safe, treat-filled chew-toy for them to find in your absence.

-Scent Hound nutrition
+Scent hound nutrition

-Although generally Beagle temperament, Bloodhound temperament and other Scent Hound temperaments are all slightly different, most Scent Hounds love their food and will often eat their meals very quickly if given a chance!
+Most scent hounds love their food and will often eat their meals very quickly if given a chance!
 They may also scavenge and steal food (which they’ll be able to sniff out using their talented noses) so keep heavy or lockable lids on your kitchen and outside waste bins.

-As your Scent Hound loves it when you feed them, rather than give them just two meals a day, why not split their allowance up and make it more fun?
+As your scent hound loves it when you feed them, rather than give them just two meals a day, why not split their allowance up and make it more fun?
 Make mealtimes longer-lasting and more interesting by devising different ways of providing their nutrition.
 Scatter up to 50% of their measured daily dry food around the garden on dry days, or hide it in different places inside the house.
 Outside, and out of sight from your dog, lay scent trails to the hidden food to encourage him to be a real Scent Hound and ‘work’ for his dinner!